IntrepidPursuits/lucien-ios/README.md

 [![Build Status](https://ci.intrepid.io/buildStatus/icon?job=iOS/ios-legacy/ios-template)](https://ci.intrepid.io/job/iOS/job/ios-legacy/job/ios-template/)
 [![Coverage](http://ci.intrepid.io:9913/jenkins/cobertura/iOS/job/ios-legacy/job/ios-template)](https://ci.intrepid.io/job/iOS/job/ios-legacy/job/ios-template/cobertura/)

-The purpose of this great app is… something something… the intersection of technology and humanity.
+The purpose of this app is allow users to borrow and lend comic books.
+Users sign up using Google authentication and are able to take pictures of comic books they own to add to their collections.
+They are able to lend the books in their collection and request to borrow books from the collections of other users who have the app downloaded.
 ___
 # Table of Contents